How to Deduct Business Travel Expenses (with Examples)

 Even though we advise against exploiting this deduction, we do want you to understand how to leverage the process to save on your taxes, and get some R&R while you’re at it.

-Follow the steps in this guide to exactly what qualifies as a travel expense, and how to not cross the line.
+Follow the steps in this tax deduction guide to learn exactly what qualifies as a travel expense, and how to not cross the line.

 The travel needs to qualify as a “business trip”